RightDataUSA

 2. Background

-The have been three other resignations or deaths for which special elections have not yet been held (or will not be held), and the GOP currently holds a 220-212 advantage.
-Because two of the three vacancies exist in solid Democrat districts (NJ-9, TX-18) which will be easily held in November, the Democrats effectively have 214 seats going into the election which means they require a net gain of merely 4 seats to take control.
+The have been three other resignations or deaths for which special elections have not yet been held (or will not be held), and the GOP currently has a 220-212 advantage in the House.
+Because two of the three vacancies exist in solid Democrat districts (NJ-9, TX-18) which will be easily retained in November, the Democrats effectively have 214 seats going into the election which means they require a net gain of merely 4 seats to seize control.

 3. Belated Redistricting